-MMV is a leading product development partnership (PDP) in the field of antimalarial drug research and development.
+MMV is a leading product development partnership (PDP) in the field of antimalarial drug research.
 Its mission is to reduce the burden of malaria in disease-endemic countries by discovering, developing and delivering new, effective and affordable antimalarial drugs.

 The impact of these new antimalarials has been impressive.
-Since 2009, over 350 million courses of Coartem Dispersible treatment have been supplied to 50 malaria-endemic countries; and since prequalification in 2010, an estimated 100 million vials of artesunate injection have been delivered, saving 650,000 additional lives.
-In total, over 1.5 million lives are estimated to have been saved by MMV co-developed drugs.
+Since 2009, over 350 million courses of Coartem Dispersible treatment have been supplied to 50 malaria-endemic countries; and since prequalification in 2010, an estimated 100 million vials of Artesun have been delivered, saving 650,000 additional lives.
+In total, an estimated 1.5 million lives have been saved by MMV co-developed drugs.

-MMV and partners manage a portfolio of 65 projects, the largest portfolio of antimalarial R&D and access projects ever assembled.
-The portfolio includes nine new drugs in clinical development addressing unmet medical needs in malaria, including medicines for children, pregnant women and relapsing malaria, and drugs that could support the elimination/eradication agenda.
-MMV’s success in research and access & product management comes from its 160 active global partnerships.
+MMV and partners manage a portfolio of over 65 projects, the largest portfolio of antimalarial R&D and access projects ever assembled.
+The portfolio includes ten compounds in clinical development addressing unmet medical needs in malaria, including medicines for children, pregnant women and relapsing malaria, and drugs that could support the elimination/eradication agenda.
+MMV’s success in research and access & product management comes from its more than 150 active global partnerships.
 Since its inception in 1999, MMV has built an extensive network of over 400 pharmaceutical, academic and endemic-country partners in more than 55 countries.

 MMV’s vision is a world in which innovative medicines will cure and protect the vulnerable and under-served populations at risk of malaria, and ultimately help to eradicate this terrible disease.